demisto/content/Packs/CrowdStrikeFalcon/Integrations/CrowdStrikeFalcon/README.md

 ### Using Spotlight APIs
 Spotlight identifies and gives info about specific vulnerabilities on your hosts using the Falcon sensor.
-For more info about managing vulnerabilities in Falcon, see Falcon Spotlight.

 ### Required API client scope
 To access the Spotlight API, your API client must be assigned the spotlight-vulnerabilities:read scope.
 For more info, see API clients.